geoffreycastillo/bingo-blower-js/README.md

 # bingo-blower.js
-`bingo-blower.js` is a virtual bingo-blower coded in JavaScript, aimed at web-based ambiguity and risk experiments.
+A virtual bingo-blower coded in JavaScript, aimed at web-based ambiguity and risk experiments.

 ## Demo
 https://geoffreycastillo.com/bingo-blower-js-demo/